 Use Divisibility Rules

 Divisibility rules are shortcuts that help determine whether a number is divisible by another number without performing actual division.
-For example, a number is divisible by 2 if its last digit is even, by 3 if the sum of its digits is divisible by 3, by 5 if its last digit is 0 or 5, and by 10 if its last digit is 0.
+As an example, a number is divisible by 2 if its last digit is even, by 3 if the sum of its digits is divisible by 3, by 5 if its last digit is 0 or 5, and by 10 if its last digit is 0.
 Applying these rules can significantly speed up the process of finding factors.
 When determining the factors of 180, knowing the divisibility rules for 2, 3, 5, 6, 9, and 10 can quickly narrow down the possibilities.

 Practice Prime Factorization

-Utilize Factor Trees
+make use of Factor Trees

 Recognize Common Factors